 Thank you for choosing to be part of our community at Adnexi Inc. ("Company", "we", "us", or "our").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about our notice, or our practices with regards to your personal information, please contact our Data Protection Officer using the details provided in Section 12.

 When you visit our website https://www.adnexi.com ("Site"), and use our services, you trust us with your personal information.
 We take your privacy very seriously.
 In this privacy notice, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
-If there are any terms in this privacy notice that you do not agree with, please discontinue use of our Sites and our services.
+If there are any terms in this privacy notice that you do not agree with, please discontinue use of our Site and services.

 This privacy notice applies to all information collected through our website (such as https://www.adnexi.com), our services, information collected on behalf of our clients, and/or any related sales, marketing or events (we refer to them collectively in this privacy notice as the "Services").